Learning from Biased and Costly Data Sources: Minimax-optimal Data Collection under a Budget: Introduction

 \emph{Proof outline.} The proof, which is a key technical contribution of this work, builds on the common technique of lower bounding the worst-case risk over $\meandist$ by the expected risk of the Bayes estimator under a suitably chosen prior.
 However, the typical choice for this technique, leveraging normal-normal conjugacy, does not work in our setting, as we assume a bounded domain for the means (recall that the problem is hopeless without boundedness).
 We instead utilize a uniform prior, requiring study of the expected variance of a truncated normal posterior distribution.
 We then recover appropriate dependence on $\neff(\vn,\qT)$ via a decomposition of an intractable integral appearing in the posterior variance into 3 regions, carefully chosen to leverage normal distribution properties and a Gaussian tail lower bound technique.

 \paragraph{Upper bound (\S\ref{sec:mean-est})} This lower bound, if tight, suggests collecting data according to the sampling plan $\nstarT$ and pairing it with an appropriate estimator to obtain a minimax-optimal policy.
 The sample mean is inadequate here, since the mixture distribution induced by $\nstarT$ generally differs from the target distribution.
 Instead, we show that the natural and classically studied post-stratified estimator $\thetahatPS$~\citep{Holt1979PostStratification}, which first estimates the mean within each group $\{\ybarz\}_{z\in[K]}$ and then combines them as $\sum_{z\in[K]} \qT(z)\,\ybarz$, is optimal for this setting.
-This yields the following theorem. \begin{restatable}[Informal]{theorem}{mestratub} The policy $(\nstarT,\thetahatPS)$ achieves risk,
+This yields the following theorem. {Theorem~\ref{thm:me-strat-ub}} \begin{thm:me-strat-ub}[Informal] The policy $(\nstarT,\thetahatPS)$ achieves risk,

-\end{restatable} This result matches the lower bound with exact constants in the leading term, establishing that $(\nstarT,\thetahatPS)$ is minimax optimal.
+\end{thm:me-strat-ub} This result matches the lower bound with exact constants in the leading term, establishing that $(\nstarT,\thetahatPS)$ is minimax optimal.
 While relying on standard tools---a careful decomposition of the risk and Taylor expansion to control lower-order terms---this proof is nonetheless novel, differing fundamentally from prior analyses of the post-stratified estimator.

 \paragraph{Prediction problems (\S~\ref{sec:prediction})} Next, we explore prediction problems where we have additional features $X$, associated with each observation, separate from the group identity $Z$.
 Given a hypothesis class $\cH$ consisting of hypotheses mapping $(Z, X)$ to a label $Y$, we wish to collect data, and use it to find a hypothesis $h\in\cH$ which minimizes the prediction error with respect to a given target distribution.